grease-xmr/grease/docs/src/20_circuits.typ

 === Summary

 The *VerifyEncryptMessage* operation is a Noir ZK circuit using the UltraHonk prover/verifier.
 It receives the provided secret data and random entropy inputs.
-The outputs are the perfectly binding public key commitment and the perfectly hiding encrypted scaler value to send to the destinations.
+The outputs are the perfectly binding public key commitment and the perfectly hiding encrypted scalar value to send to the destinations.
 The circuit is ZK across the inputs since the outputs are publicly visible.

 The method of encryption is the ECDH (Elliptic-curve Diffie–Hellman) key agreement protocol.
 The operation uses the *blake2s* hashing function for its shared secret commitment simulation.
 Note that the unpacked form of the ephemeral key is used for hashing, instead of the standard $"PACKED"()$ function.